gody10/gody10/README.md

 - A passionate Machine Learning Research Engineer
 - Volleyball, Philosophy and Dog lover
-- Currently enrolling in MSc Computer Science in Athens University of Economics and Business
+- Enrolled in the MSc in Computer Science at the Athens University of Economics and Business (AUEB)
 - Research interests include Reinforcement Learning, Natural Language Processing and Large Language Models
 - I’m currently looking for PhD oppurtunities
 - Personal website [link](https://gody10.github.io)